muhammadwork2020/ai-video-rainforest-video-experiment/README.md

 See [`prompt.json`](./prompt.json) for full structure.

 ## 📹 Output
-Watch the final video [here](./rainforest%20ai%20video.mp4) *(or update the link if you placed it in an `assets/` folder)*
+Watch the final video [here](./rainforest%20ai%20video.mp4)
+*(or update the link if you placed it in an `assets/` folder)*

 ## 🧠 Lessons Learned
 - Petri dish offers stronger scientific symbolism than a half-bowl.
-- Timelapse pacing is key to emotional impact.i-video-rainforest-video-experiment This project explores cinematic AI video generation using a structured JSON
+- Timelapse pacing is key to emotional impact.